 - Pros: huckleberry cobbler, the views, and the ambiance of the grand dining room.

-- Cons: service, high prices, wait times that can get quite long during peak visitation.
+- Cons: service, high prices, and wait times that can get quite long during peak visitation.

 The Ptarmigan Dining Room is located in the historic Many Glacier Hotel, which opened for business in 1915.
 With panoramic mountain views from nearly every seat inside, you might be too distracted to focus on your meal.